 Before I knew it, we were hearing cries and Ellie was born at 5:02pm weighing 5 lbs and 15 oz.
 Lyla followed her just a few minutes later at 5:04pm weighing 6 lbs and 1 oz.
-My Dr. showed the girls to us as they were being handed off to the nurses and were being checked up on.
-Jorge was allowed to go with the girls and watch them get cleaned up and get their tests run.
+My Dr. showed us the girls as the nurses handed them off to check up on them.
+They allowed Jorge to go with the girls and watch them get cleaned up and get their tests run.

 While he was off with the girls, they kept working on me.
 I hadn’t felt anything at all up until this point…but I definitely felt the pressure now.
 It was the most uncomfortable part of the entire surgery, but was never truly painful.